mikkelkh/CarND-PID-Control-Project/README.md

 With these parameters, the car traverses the entire track with no tires leaving the drivable portion of the track surface.

+The values match my expectations pretty well.
+Kp and Kd are both positive (although nothing in Twiddle forces them to be so), which was expected.
+Ki is close to 0, which was also expected, as I haven't noticed any steering bias when driving the car simulator manually.

 ---

 ## Dependencies